NexPlayer/iOS-SDK/properties.md

 ### NXFileHandle

 Opaque file handle.
 This is an arbitrary value used to identify files in calls to NXRemoteFileIOInterfacemethods.
 The meaning of this is unique to a given implementation of NXRemoteFileIOInterface, and return values from different implementations should not be mixed.

 ```
-typedef void ∗ NXFileHandle
+typedef void ∗NXFileHandle
 ```

 **See Also**